Marathon & Half Marathon

 The course closes to runners and reopens to vehicle traffic according to the slowest allowable pace of a 14-minute mile.
 Waterstops will also close according to that pace.
 The finish line remains open for an official time of 6.5 hours, until 12:30 p.m.
 EDT.
 If you are not keeping at least a 14-minute mile, you will need to run on the sidewalk.
 We strongly encourage you to choose the half marathon instead.

-- Click here to view a 2014 map of the course Note: in an effort to be conscious of our natural environment, Sunburst will not have printed course maps available at Packet Pickup this year.
+- Click here for the 2015 Course Maps Note: in an effort to be conscious of our natural environment, Sunburst will not have printed course maps available at Packet Pickup this year.
 Those needing a printed version are encouraged to print one from here.

-- Click here for turn-by-turn description of the 2014 Marathon Course (PDF)
+- Click here for the 2015 turn-by-turn description of the Marathon course.

 - Runners will follow the same route of the full marathon, then turn at approximately Mile 3 past Keller Park and back onto the Marathon course.
 At the end of the bike path, half marathoners will turn north on St. Joseph and continue on to the campus of the University of Notre Dame.